|

 Hand-held or portable amplification (examples include but are not limited to: bullhorns, portable amplifiers, portable speakers, etc.) are considered sound amplification devices under this Policy and all amplified sound is subject to the sound level limitations outlined in this Policy.

-Non-amplified actions such as but not limited to drums and manual noise makers are considered amplified sound under this Policy and is subject to the sound level limitations outlined in this Policy.
+Non-amplified actions such as but not limited to drums and manual noise makers are considered amplified sound under this Policy and are subject to the sound level limitations outlined in this Policy.

 c.
 Sound Levels

-This section does not apply to certain approved outdoor Official University Functions or Organized/Major Events, for example but not limited to concerts, festivals, or Division of Intercollegiate Athletics activities and University sponsored and approved activities including but not limited to the marching band, that may go over 85 decibels.
-The UCLA Events Office will monitor complaints from these events/activities and recommend appropriate adjustments.
+Events may exceed the 85-decibel limitation with prior approval, such as certain Official University Functions or Organized/Major Events including concerts, festivals, Division of Intercollegiate Athletics activities, and University sponsored and approved activities including but not limited to the marching band.
+The UCLA Events Office will monitor complaints from these events/activities and recommend appropriate adjustments

 The use of the UCLA Marks (collectively refers to the UCLA campus names, primary logos, seal and trademarks) that is not expressly authorized in UCLA Policy 110 requires approval from the appropriate University official as outlined in UCLA Policy 110.

-Except as provided in this Policy, UCLA Policy 852: Public Expression Activities, related Use Policies and in accordance with UCLA Procedure 850.1, Placement of Temporary Structures on the UCLA Campus (see http://www.adminpolicies.ucla.edu/APP/Number/850.1), no individual will build, erect, construct, set up, place, or maintain (or attempt such) in or upon UCLA Property, any campsite, tent or other Temporary Structure, platform, booth, bench, table, building, sound system, or other structure or display.
+Except as provided in this Policy, UCLA Policy 852, related Use Policies, and in accordance with UCLA Procedure 850.1, Placement of Temporary Structures on the UCLA Campus, no individual will build, erect, construct, set up, place, or maintain (or attempt such) in or upon UCLA Property, any campsite, tent or other Temporary Structure, platform, booth, bench, table, building, sound system, or other structure or display.

 Campfires, portable stoves, Open Fires and other fires are prohibited on UCLA Property without written permission from the campus Fire Marshal.
-Any torches, flammable outdoor displays, or Open Fires must be approved by the campus Fire Marshal and Chief of Police.
+Any torches, flammable outdoor displays, or Open Fires must be approved by the campus Fire Marshal.

 V. ADMINISTRATIVE EXCLUSION FROM UCLA PROPERTY